 - Attorney's Fees (usually $500 - $700, but some attorney's fees can jump high to up to $5,000)

 To learn more about Incorporation fees check this brief guide by Legal Zoom.

 Becoming Bonded & Insured

-Insurance and bonding protects the company from losses after unexpected events.
-And weathered clients always prefer working with companies that are appropriatelly covered.
+Insurance and bonding protect the company from losses after unexpected events.
+And weathered clients always prefer working with companies that are appropriately covered.
 Depending on your company’s industry and history, but in some riskier cases you may also need to get bonded before your potential clients will decide to hire you.